SumanaB-ProductDesigner/60-Days-Claude-Challenge/README.md

 # 60-Days-Claude-Challenge
 I am exploring Claud.ai.
-Everyday I will post one work in this repository to track my progress.
+I will post one work every day in this repository to track my progress.